zilliztech/codelabs/codelabs/get-started-with-vector-db-4/index.md

 As we've seen in the previous section, exact nearest neighbor search can be pretty expensive once

-__Integer quantization [ANN]__
+__Integer quantization__

 Quantization is a technique for reducing the total size of the database by reducing the precision of the vectors.
 Integer quantization works by multiplying high-precision floating point vectors with a scalar value, then casting the elements of the resultant vector to their nearest integers.
 This not only reduces the effective size of the entire database (e.g. by a factor of four for conversion from `float64_t` to `int16_t`), but also has the positive side-effect of speeding up vector-to-vector distance computations.

-__Product quantization [ANN]__
+__Product quantization__

 Product quantization is another quantization technique that works similar to dictionary compression.
 Imagine using a clustering algorithm such as k-means to cluster the vectors in the vector database.
 At query time, we can then fetch vectors that belong in the same cluster as the query vector.
 This cluster-based quantization method will may work well for small datasets and low- to medium-dimensional vectors, but large datasets will result in a more-than-manageable number of cluster centroids.
 This is where product quantization comes in – instead of computing centroids over all vector dimensions together, we can instead cluster subvectors, i.e. split each vector into 2 or more segments and perform clustering for each segment.
 A vector database indexed using subvector centroids is referred to as having an inverted multi-index.
-We won’t dive too deep into the math and theory behind PQ since it is a fairly deep and well-studied topic, but if you’re interested, you can check out the original PQ paper [CITATION] in addition to some of the extensions such as Optimized PQ [CITATION] and Locally Optimized PQ [CITATION].
+We won’t dive too deep into the math and theory behind PQ since it is a fairly deep and well-studied topic, but if you’re interested, you can check out the original [PQ paper](https://lear.inrialpes.fr/pubs/2011/JDS11/jegou_searching_with_quantization.pdf) in addition to some of the extensions such as [Optimized PQ](http://kaiminghe.com/publications/pami13opq.pdf) and [Locally Optimized PQ](http://image.ntua.gr/iva/files/lopq.pdf).

 __Hierarchical Navigable Small Worlds__

 Hierarchical Navigable Small Worlds (HNSW) is a graph-based indexing and retrieval algorithm.
 This works differently from product quantization: instead of improving the searchability of the database by reducing its effective size, HNSW creates a multi-layer graph from the original data.
 Upper layers contain only “long connections” while lower layers contain only “short connections” between vectors in the database (see the next section for an overview of vector distance metrics).
 Individual graph connections are created a-la skip lists.
 With this architecture in place, searching becomes fairly straightforward – we greedily traverse the uppermost graph (the one with the longest inter-vector connections) for the vector closest to our query vector.
 We then do the same for the second layer, using the result of the first layer search as the starting point.
 This continues until we complete the search at the bottommost layer, the result of which becomes the nearest neighbor of the query vector.
-You can check out the original HNSW paper here.
+You can check out the original HNSW paper [here](https://arxiv.org/abs/1603.09320).

 __Approximate Nearest Neighbors Oh Yeah__

 This is probably my favorite ANN algorithm simply due to its playful and unintunitive name.
-Approximate Nearest Neighbor Oh Yeah (ANNOY) is a tree-based algorithm popularized by Spotify (it’s used in their music recommendation system).
+[Approximate Nearest Neighbors Oh Yeah](https://github.com/spotify/annoy) (ANNOY) is a tree-based algorithm popularized by Spotify (it’s used in their music recommendation system).
 Despite the strange name, the underlying concept behind ANNOY is actually fairly simple – binary trees.
 ANNOY works by first randomly selecting two vectors in the database and bisecting the search space along the hyperplane separating those two vectors.
-This is done iteratively until there are fewer than some predefined parameter NUM_MAX_ELEMS per node.
+This is done iteratively until there are fewer than some predefined parameter `NUM_MAX_ELEMS` per node.
 Since the resulting index is essentially a binary tree, this allows us to do our search on O(log n) complexity.

 ## Commonly used similarity metrics